AsierEHU/node-async-decorators/README.md

   ```

  <br/>
-  Use cachefy modifying the custom the default options.
+  Use cachefy modifying the the default configuration.

   ```ts
   import {cacheWithDefaultOptions} from "node-async-decorators"